 Chart Stats: Lovato has had 33 songs in the Hot 100 and six albums on the Billboard 200 chart.
 Here We Go Again from 2009 is the only album so far to hit No. 1, but the other five have all reached the top three.

 Notable Deals: Lovato had a partnership with Kate Hudson’s fitness apparel brand, Fabletics, and has partnered with Acuvue and Skechers.

 Power Move: Taking a break from music and acting to focus on her mental health and deal with her substance abuse, and being an outspoken advocate for LGBT issues as well as mental health awareness.
-She’s always been honest with her fans about what she’s going through in her music and in her documentary (last year’s “Sober” and Simply Complicated were deliberately transparent), which is also a pretty big power move.
+She’s always been honest with her fans about what she’s going through in her music and in her documentaries, which is also a pretty big power move.
 She also put out the song “Cool For The Summer,” which was just an extended metaphor for going down on a girl.
 Demi said gay rights!

 Power Miss: Camp Rock 2: The Final Jam.
 The first one was good enough.
 There was also that weird time when she hired a prostitute in Vegas to kind of sexually assault her bodyguard.

 Bottom Line: Lovato has dealt with a lot.
 Despite her struggles behind the scenes, she has consistently made chart-topping music and tried to turn her hardships into positive lessons for her fans and followers.
-She recently took a step back from music and the public eye to focus on her health, but she also just signed with a new manager.
 So maybe she’ll be back soon to save our summers.

 Child-Star Highlights: Becoming the archetype for Disney 2.0 stars as Hannah Montana, which had the double effect of making her a music sensation by just bein’ Miley.